top of page

 The Market is hard to find, being above a public car park, which may be why it is not that well known.

-Other interesting bars we did not make on this trip but have been to before, include
+Other interesting bars we did not make on this trip, but have been to include before

-BLANCO BAR MARBELLA Urbanizacion Parque Elviria L1, 29604 Marbella, Málaga Classics include tuna tartar, patatas bravas and excellent croquetas.
+BLANCO BAR MARBELLA Urbanización Parque Elviria L1, 29604 Marbella, Málaga Classics include tuna tartar, patatas bravas and excellent croquetas.
 Good wines, reasonably priced for the style of the bar.
-Seating is mainly outside, so, warm clothes, jeans, a jacket etc are recommended from October onwards.
+Seating is mainly outside, so warm clothes, jeans, a jacket, etc, are recommended from October onwards.

 PIKARO GASTROBAR & COCKTAIL LOUNGE Puerto Deportivo Virgen del Carmen 4, 29603 Marbella